Kicking Horse Coffee

 Kirkland Dark Roast Decaf

 This coffee comes pre-ground in a 48oz container, allowing you to bulk up for the long haul.
 As we descend on the list, you’ll start getting into a blend of pre-ground coffees that don’t use the Swiss Water method.
 Kirkland gives you excellent value while packing a serious burst of flavor in every cup, all wrapped-up in aluminum seal technology to upkeep the freshness of your grinds without having to freeze them.
 Kirkland supplies some of the largest single-serve coffee retailers in the continental United States, trusted by millions of consumers everywhere.
 For bulk supply and savings galore, Kirkland’s dark roast decaf blend has you covered.
+Be sure to also check out our list of the best instant coffee for more great items like this.

 - BrandKirkland Signature